 2. Sign Up for Loyalty Programs

 Airline and hotel loyalty programs are free to join.
-You’ll need to be a member in order to have an account you can transfer points into and to hold your point balances.
+You’ll need to be a member in order to have an account you can transfer your flexible points into and to hold your point balances.

-Sign up for all U.S airlines, like American, United, Southwest, Jet Blue, Delta, etc. You also need to join the loyalty programs for important airline alliance members, like Singapore, KLM, Air France, ANA, and Aeroplan, etc, to allow you to maximize all the possible ways to redeem your miles and points for free and nearly free travel.
+Sign up for all U.S airlines, like American, United, Southwest, Jet Blue, Delta, etc. You also need to join the loyalty programs for important airline alliance members, like British Airways, Singapore, Air France, Virgin Atlantic, ANA, and Aeroplan, etc, to allow you to maximize all the possible ways to redeem your miles and points for free and nearly free travel.

 3. Apply for a Travel Rewards Credit Card